The Benefits of Food Journaling

 Learning How Your Dining Companions Impact Your Eating Habits

 Do you find yourself eating more food when dining with friends and family compared to going to lunch with your colleagues or eating alone?
 Your dining companions can affect what you eat, how much you eat, and how often you eat.
 With your food journal, you can pinpoint these patterns and make more individualized decisions.

 Eliminating Mindless Eating

 Sometimes you eat, unaware of how much you consume because of distraction by people or everyday activities.
 Mindless eating contributes to consuming more than you probably should.
 A food journal will instill self-control by helping you acknowledge this behavior.
 If you find it hard to write down everything you eat, you can always take pictures or use one of the many apps available.

 You may believe that you drink tons of water a day and you eat the recommended servings of fruits and vegetables, but food journaling might open your eyes to a new reality.
 You might find that you need more variety in your meals, choosing corn and carrots as side dishes instead of potato chips.

 In 2008, the Kaiser Center for Health Research conducted a study of 1,700 people, reporting that dieters who kept a food journal for six months lost twice as much weight as those who didn’t.
 A detailed account of your eating habits keeps you on track with your weight-loss goals by holding you accountable for everything you eat.

 If you struggle to lose weight and have more than 100 pounds to lose, weight-loss surgery might be something you consider.
-As part of Beebe's bariatric surgery program, participants are taught to keep a food journal, learn about better nutrition habits, and receive regular health guidance.
-Learn more about weight-loss surgery at one of our monthly educational sessions.
+As part of Beebe's bariatric weight-loss surgery program, participants are taught to keep a food journal, learn about better nutrition habits, and receive regular health guidance.